xerox007/xerox007.github.io/_posts/2024-04-02-post-npdomain-cloudflare-githubpages.md

 ![][dns-interface-cloudfare-img]

 We can see that the root domain `<firstnamelastname>.com.np` is pointed to four different ip address of githubpages creating 4 different `A` records.
-Also, we can see a `CNAME` record with subdomain `www` being pointed to or aliased to root domain `<firstnamelastname>.com.np`.
+Also, we can see a `CNAME` record with subdomain `www` being pointed to or aliased to github pages site `<githubusername>.github.io`.

 **Don't use the proxied option while creating the A records.
 Use DNS only.
 Also, keep the TTL values below 5 min for faster DNS propagation**